 VPN server security

 As far as we can ascertain, TorGuard does not run any of its servers in diskless mode.
-While most VPNs do not do this, with exceptions such as NordVPN and Surfshark, there is nothing wrong with TorGuard not doing so.
-However, the simple fact that NordVPN has done so is enough to give them the win this section of the security category.
+While most VPNs do not do this, leaders like NordVPN and Surfshark do.
+This simple fact gives NordVPN the win here.
+Additionally, TorGuard uses only rental servers and not colocated servers.

-Security winner: While TorGuard tied NordVPN when it comes to the strength of their encryption, NordVPN’s independent security audits and server security give it the win in this category.
+Security winner: NordVPN is the more secure VPN.
+Its independent security audits and server security give it the win in this category.

-That was security.
-Now is the time to talk about privacy.
+Now we need to talk about privacy.
 Which VPN will protect your privacy better?

 Both TorGuard and NordVPN have good, no-logs policies.
 But there are other factors to consider.

-TorGuard – Unfortunately, TorGuard has one big strike against it when it comes to user privacy.
-While the service is a no-log service, it is also bound to obey the laws of the United States.
+TorGuard – Unfortunately, TorGuard is bound to obey the laws of the United States.
 And those laws are not the friend of anyone who values their privacy.
 Here are a few examples of cases where the US government has forced privacy-related companies to violate the privacy of their users: